CastIehard/Tailor-Swift-Lyrics/lyrics.md

 Stop (Stop, stop), you're losing me
 Stop (Stop, stop), you're losing me
 I can't find a pulse, my heart won't start anymore

+# "I can do it with a broken hearth"

+[Verse 1]
+I can read your mind
+"She's having the time of her life"
+There in her glittering prime
+The lights refract sequin stars off her silhouette every night I can show you lies
+(One, two, three, four)

+'Cause I'm a real tough kid
+I can handle my shit
+They said, "Babe, you gotta fake it 'til you make it" and I did Lights, camera, bitch, smile
+Even when you wanna die
+He said he'd love me all his life
+But that life was too short
+Breaking down, I hit the floor
+All the piеces of me shatterеd as the crowd was chanting, "More" I was grinnin' like I'm winnin'
+I was hittin' my marks
+'Cause I can do it with a broken heart
+(One, two, three, four)

+I'm so depressed, I act like it's my birthday every day I'm so obsessed with him, but he avoids me like the plague I cry a lot, but I am so productive, it's an art
+You know you're good when you can even do it with a broken heart See Taylor Swift Live
+Get tickets as low as $1,618
+You might also like
+The Alchemy
+Taylor Swift
+I Can Fix Him (No Really I Can)
+Taylor Swift
+The Tortured Poets Department
+Taylor Swift
+[Verse 2]
+I can hold my breath
+I've been doin' it since he left
+I keep finding his things in drawers
+Crucial evidence I didn't imagine the whole thing
+I'm sure I can pass this test
+(One, two, three, four)

+'Cause I'm a real tough kid
+I can handle my shit
+They said, "Babe, you gotta fake it 'til you make it" and I did Lights, camera, bitch, smile
+In stilettos for miles
+He said he'd love me for all time
+But that time was quite short
+Breaking down, I hit the floor
+All the pieces of me shattered as the crowd was chanting, "More" I was grinnin' like I'm winnin'
+I was hittin' my marks
+'Cause I can do it with a broken heart
+(One, two, three, four)

+I'm so depressed, I act like it's my birthday every day I'm so obsessed with him, but he avoids me (He avoids me), like the plague I cry a lot, but I am so productive, it's an art
+You know you're good when you can even do it with a broken heart

+You know you're good when you can even do it with a broken heart You know you're good
+And I'm good
+'Cause I'm miserable (Haha)
+And nobody even knows
+Ah, try and come for my job